(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-After earning his medical degree from the Harvard-Massachusetts Institute of Technology Health Science and Technology M.D. program, Dr. Carlson completed an internship and residency in anatomic pathology, followed by a fellowship in women’s and perinatal pathology, at Brigham and Women’s Hospital in Boston.
-Dr. Carlson also holds a Ph.D. in biophysics and computational biology from the University of Illinois, Urbana-Champaign.
-His career in medicine was inspired by his desire to translate the research discoveries he saw in the lab into therapies and technologies that benefit patients.
+Dr. Carlson earned his medical degree through the Harvard–Massachusetts Institute of Technology Health Science and Technology program in Cambridge, Massachusetts.
+He went on to complete an internship and residency in anatomic pathology, followed by a fellowship in women’s and perinatal pathology, at Brigham and Women’s Hospital in Boston.
+Dr. Carlson also holds a PhD in biophysics and computational biology from the University of Illinois, Urbana-Champaign.
+His passion for medicine stems from his interest in transforming scientific research discoveries into real-world therapies and technologies that improve patient outcomes.

-Prior to joining City of Hope, Dr. Carlson was associate director of surgical pathology at Los Angeles General Hospital and professor of clinical pathology at the Keck School of Medicine at the University of Southern California.
-He also spent 13 years at the Karolinska Institute in Stockholm, Sweden, in several academic and research roles.
+Before joining City of Hope, Dr. Carlson was associate director of surgical pathology at Los Angeles General Hospital and professor of clinical pathology at the Keck School of Medicine of USC in the same city.
+He also spent 13 years at the Karolinska Institute in Stockholm, Sweden, where he held several academic and research appointments.